aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 {{W - W_{wet}} \over {T - T_{wet}}} = -{h \over {\lambda_{wet}\ k^*}}
 $$

-Therefore, the variation of humidity in the gaseous phase is closely proportional to its variation in temperature, producing fairly straight lines in the psychromeric chart for constant wet bulb temperature.
+Therefore, the variation of humidity in the gaseous phase is closely proportional to its variation in temperature, producing fairly straight lines in the psychrometric chart for constant wet bulb temperature.

 ### Empirical Equations